-The primary sources on campus that enforce the alcohol and drug policies are the Campus Police Department, the Housing Director, and the Dean of Student's Office.
+The primary sources on campus that enforce the alcohol and drug policies are the Campus Police Department, the Housing Director, and the Vice President for Student's Office.
 For instances involving employees, the Office of Human Resources works with the Chief Personnel Officer to handle interventions and/or sanctions.
-It is the primary responsibility of the Dean of Students to assess instances of infractions by students and to determine sanctions or involve the Student Conduct Committee which will recommend any necessary sanctions.
+It is the primary responsibility of the Vice President for Students to assess instances of infractions by students and to determine sanctions or involve the Student Conduct Committee which will recommend any necessary sanctions.

-WSCC Police Department compiles statistics related to campus incidents and reports those to appropriate offices, including that of housing (if appropriate), Dean of Students and President.
+WSCC Police Department compiles statistics related to campus incidents and reports those to appropriate offices, including that of housing (if appropriate), Vice President for Students and President.
 They also assist in carrying out lawful behavior on campus.